 This is the country that came to define an African safari, where you get incredibly close to all sorts of wildlife, on all sorts of landscapes.
 Almost 50 national parks and reserves provide safari experiences and the wildlife isn’t confined with fences; sometimes it’s walking on the road!

 Kenya really put safari on the map.
 For good reason: in no other country is the wildlife so widespread.
-In capital city Nairobi you can see giraffe and elephants backdropped by skyscrapers.
+In capital city Nairobi you can see giraffe and rhinos backdropped by skyscrapers.
 Sometimes you see zebra along the highway.

 However, Kenya has fallen out of favour in recent years and overtaken by Tanzania in terms of popularity.
 That’s good news for you.
 Why?
 Kenya has all the wildlife and wilderness for an incredible safari experience, plus the well developed infrastructure for making a comfortable connection with your wild side.
 But the destinations aren’t crowded.
 Here you can have the safari to yourself.